deehuck/dotfiles/README.md

 ## Issues

 Currently, there seems to be an issue with gitgutter where it needs different configuration options for debian and OSX.
 The configuration file currently works fine on OSX but will need to be updated to work on debian.
 Fix for this is coming.
-# Obligatory Dotfile Repo

-Nothing super crazy going on here, but some sensable vim and tmux configs.

 ## Note to iterm
 Iterm nightly is a must.